 Please click here for the UKPHR Employer Toolkit which explains how to embed practitioner registration and development in your organisation and workforce.

 This session is also suitable for line managers, prospective assessors and anyone interested in finding out more about UKPHR registration in the North West region.

 Please share this with your networks, people wishing to join should complete the Expression of Interest form which can be found here

 View the Public Health Practitioner’s Education and Training Directory here

 The North West Steering Group (chaired by Martin Smith) has overall responsibility for the development and operational running of the practitioner programme.

 The NWPHPS Steering Group has representation from the North West sub regions: South Cumbria, Cheshire & Merseyside and Greater Manchester.

 As the Champs Public Health Collaborative is host to the programme, the programme reports to the Cheshire and Merseyside Directors of Public Health Executive Board as part of their performance monitoring arrangements.

 The UK Public Health Register is an independent, dedicated regulator for public health professionals in the United Kingdom, providing professional regulation to public health specialists.
 Visit their website here: https://ukphr.org/

 Alix Sheppard is the Scheme Co-ordinator.
-Email email@example.com
+For all enquiries, please email email@example.com